laravel/forge-sdk/README.md

 $backupConfig->deleteBackup($backupId);
 ```

-On a Backup Instance you may also call:
+On a `Backup` instance you may also call:

 ```php
 $backupConfig->delete();